Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Read more: GameSpot's Xbox Series X review and Xbox Series S review

-The new consoles' hardware may also reduce game loading times and increase frame rates, and add the Quick Resume feature.
+The new consoles' hardware may also reduce game loading times and increase frame rates.
+It also offers the Quick Resume feature.

 Save transfers